interledger/interledger-rs/docs/CONTRIBUTING.md

     - If you have any opinion on the features of Interledger.rs, please [open issues](https://github.com/emschwartz/interledger-rs/issues) describing what you think we need.

 ## Pull Requests
 We welcome pull requests (PRs) that address reported issues.
+You can find appropriate issues by `bug` or `help-wanted` labels.
+To avoid multiple PRs for a single issue, please let us know that you are working on it on it by a comment.

 Please follow the instruction below when making pull requests.

 - Make sure that your branch is forked from the latest `master` branch.
 - Make sure that you wrote tests, ran it and the results were all green.